Divination: India and Nepal

+I-Ching divination proves to be an important part of East Asian divination and history.
+I-Ching was called the Book of Changes, and consisted of written divination and philosophy.
+Confucianism and fundamental ideas in Daoism were incredibly influenced by the Book of Changes.
+Because China and Japan were in close contact with each other, the importance of I-Ching bled over to Japan during the 6th century.
+I-Ching was not originally popular in Japan, but as time progressed and the 13th century came around, its popularity came to be.
+The rise of I-Ching popularity came because of the rise of Neo-Confucianism, Zen Buddhist monks, and the concept of changes fit with the rockiness of the medieval period of Japan (NG, W.-M, 1997).
+I-Ching divination in its totality highlights the changing of the cosmos and the guiding human action through the use of symbolic hexagrams (Cheng 1977).
+The hexagrams represent a specific situation and are made through the throwing of stalks or coins.

 Japan

 Although Japan retains a history of traditional and local methods of divination, such as onmyōdō, contemporary divination in Japan, called uranai, derives from outside sources.
 Contemporary methods of divination in Japan include both Western and Chinese astrology, geomancy or feng shui, tarot cards, I Ching (Book of Changes) divination, and physiognomy (methods of reading the body to identify traits).

 In Japan, divination methods include Futomani from the Shinto tradition.
 Futomani is the Shinto tradition of divining from the shoulder blade bone of a sacred deer.